Readit News logoReadit News

 I really wish that we would have similar isolation options on desktop/laptop OSes.

-rejhgadellaa · 8 months ago
+rejhgadellaa · a year ago

 I'm afraid it's the other way around.
 Browsers are (generally) better at sandboxing than OSs.
 Browsers are paranoid by default.
 They have to be, because visiting a website is just a click away (compared to multiple clicks/taps to install a native app).